Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 *Figure 3.2.1.7: Wireframe for Upload Audio Screen (Web)*

+#### 1.3 Toggle Favorite (Mobile)

+##### Use Case Description: Toggle Favorite (Mobile)

+-   **Use Case ID:** UC_Toggle_Favorite_Mobile
+-   **Primary Actor:** Logged-in Free User
+-   **Goal:** To mark a lecture recording as a “Favorite” for easy access and to influence content engagement analytics.
+-   **Preconditions:**
+    -   The student is logged into the mobile application.
+    -   A lecture recording exists.
+-   **Normal Flow:**
+1. The student navigates to a recording (in list or details view).
+2. The student taps the “Favorite” icon (e.g., heart or star).
+3. The application sends a request to the server to toggle the favorite status.
+4. The server updates the recording’s favoriteCount and the user’s list of favorite recordings.
+5. The application updates the UI to reflect the new state (e.g., filled icon).
+-   **Postconditions:**
+    -   The recording’s favorite status is updated in the database.
+    -   The engagement metrics (Module 9) reflect the change.
+-   **Priority:** Medium
+-   **Frequency of Use:** Frequent

 ### Module 2: Audio Processing & Summarization

 #### 2.1 Receive Audio for Processing